Celebrate Juneteenth in Colorado, a day to mark freedom from slavery — and freedom for all people

 What happened on the first Juneteenth on June 19, 1865?

 Search records of the Freedmen’s Bureau.
-During the initial hopeful period following the Civil War, Congress in 1865 created the Freedmen’s Bureau to support formerly enslaved people.
+During the initial hopeful period following the Civil War, Congress created the Freedmen’s Bureau in 1865 to support formerly enslaved people.
 Unfortunately, following a period of great hope for newly freed Black people in the 1860s, violence and discrimination escalated during Reconstruction, especially in southern states where discriminatory laws took hold during the Jim Crow era.
-It took nearly 100 years following the Civil War for U.S. leaders to provide promised civil rights to Black Americans.
+It took nearly 100 years after the Civil War for U.S. leaders to deliver the promised civil rights to Black Americans.
 Some pledges — including the famous broken promise, “40 acres and a mule,” which was supposed to help former enslaved people start new lives — never came to pass.

 Celebrate songs of survival and freedom